Lumineers® (ultra-thin porcelain veneers) pricing

-The cost for having Lumineers® placed is usually along the same line as conventional porcelain veneers.
-Here’s a very ballpark price estimate for this procedure.
+The cost for Lumineers® usually falls along the same lines as conventional porcelain veneers.
+Here’s a general price estimate for this procedure.

 Most dental policies will not provide coverage for procedures whose only purpose is making a cosmetic change for a tooth.
 The vast majority of porcelain veneer cases (including Lumineer®) fall into this category.

 An insurance plan may cover veneers if placing them also provides some important non-cosmetic benefit.
 This might include correcting some type of dental health issue or the replacement of deteriorated veneers that now place a tooth at risk for dental disease.

 If your dentist thinks that your situation may qualify, they can fill out the needed insurance forms to petition your insurance provider on your behalf in the hope of gaining pre-treatment authorization for performing the work.

 B) Why Lumineers® don’t usually cost less than conventional veneers.

 But this cost-savings is at least in part offset by the fact that the dental laboratory bill for the Lumineers® will likely be greater.